DIAGNijmegen/rse-gcapi/docs/usage/reader_study/create_display_sets.md

 If you are working on a reader study, you most likely need to upload the cases to the platform.
-This can be done via the API and most easily using the convienence method: `client.add_cases_to_reader_study`.
+This can be done via the API and most easily using the convienence method: `Client.add_cases_to_reader_study`.

-First things first, we need to [get started](../getting-started.md) and initiate the client:
+First things first, we need to [get started](../../getting-started.md) and initiate the client:

 ```Python
 import gcapi